greim/await.js/README.md

 # await.js: easy promises

-await.js aims to be a no-nonsense promise API.
+await.js de-mystifies asynchronous programming by providing a no-nonsense promises API.
 Promises in await.js are simple.
-You ask for set of things, and you get back an object with *keep* and *fail* events.
+You ask for a set of things, and you get back an object with *keep* and *fail* events.
 In your *keep* event handler, you then have access to the all the things.

 await.js has no library dependencies, and runs in either browsers or in Node. "await" was inspired by [IcedCoffeeScript](http://maxtaco.github.com/coffee-script/), wich is a concept worth checking out.

-*Old browser note*: you'll need some polyfill goodness to get it to work in browsers that don't support JavaScript 1.8.5.
-AKA IE8 and lower.
-To that end, an `example-polyfills.js` file is included in this project.
+*Old browser note* - you'll need some polyfill goodness to get it to work in browsers that don't support JavaScript 1.8.5. (e.g. IE8 and lower).
+To that end, `example-polyfills.js` is included in this project.
 The polyfills file has no test coverage, and is otherwise purely optional.

-## It's like mad libs
+## Mad libs

 await.js is like mad libs.
-There are several named slots to fill, and when you fill them all, it's done.
-Here's an asynchronous mad lib implemented using an await.js promise.
+Consider this mad lib which is implemented using an await.js promise.

     var prom = await('noun1', 'noun2', 'adjective')

-    setTimeout(function(){ prom.keep('noun1', 'horse') }, 1000)
+    prom.keep('noun1', 'horse')
-    setTimeout(function(){ prom.keep('noun2', 'apple') }, 4000)
+    prom.keep('noun2', 'apple')
-    setTimeout(function(){ prom.keep('adjective', 'happy') }, 2000)
+    prom.keep('adjective', 'happy')

     prom.onkeep(function(got){
       console.log(